What is a "Claim"?

 Why should we start from scratch when we can stand on the shoulders of the best work done so far?

-Click the little speech bubble icon in the byline.
-That opens the Comments area, where you can hammer out the best phrasing.
+Click the little speech bubble icon.
+That opens the Comments area, where you can work with other users to hammer out the best phrasing for each claim.

 If you don’t agree with how other users are framing a discussion, start your own argument!